 X (Twitter)

-X (formerly Twitter) is fully supported in Outstand through the Bring Your Own Key (BYOK) model.
+X (formerly Twitter) is fully supported in Outstand only through the Bring Your Own Key (BYOK) model.
 This allows you to use your own X API credentials, giving you complete control over the OAuth flow and ensuring your customers never see Outstand branding during account connection.

 Prerequisites